vmware/powershell-module-for-vmware-cloud-foundation/README.md

 <a href="https://code.vmware.com/apis/723/vmware-cloud-foundation" target="_blank">VMware Cloud Foundation API Documentation</a>

+## Compatibility
+This branch is compatible with VMware Cloud Foundation 3.x starting at 3.8.
+For VMware Cloud Foundation 4.x please use the latest release-2.x branch as the API authentication changed.

 # Disclaimer
 This is not an officially supported VMware PowerShell Module.
 It was initially developed and maintained by Brian O'Connell who is a Staff Architect in the VMware HCI Business Unit (HCIBU).